 Told through the eyes of protagonist Neil Dare, it’s sort of a city mouse, country mouse tale as Neil is dragged out of her comfortable New York City life for a summer on Roanoke Island.

 She does adjust.
-In fact, begins to thrive in her summer home, making friends and digging into the history and mystery of the Lost Colony.
+In fact, she begins to thrive in her summer home, making friends and digging into the history and mystery of the Lost Colony.

 As she discovers more about history, she also has to confront the struggles of her parent’s marriage.